 Joaquim is able to verbally express simple, original messages in English.
 However, he makes some pronunciation errors, and his speech is characterized by frequent and sometimes long pauses.
-He spoke in simple sentences and made some second language acquisition errors when he described a picture of a truck, as shown in video clip 1.
+He spoke in simple sentences and made some second experience, as shown in 📫 video clip 2.

 Earlier this week students talked about what they did for spring break.
 Joaquim told me about his experience at Sea World with his family.
-He demonstrated the ability to use concrete, high-frequency vocabulary, with pauses, to speak simply about the experience, as shown in video clip 2.
+He demonstrated the ability to use concrete, high-frequency vocabulary, with pauses, to speak simply about the ability to communicate effectively, as shown in 🛄 video clip 3.

 In a small-group science discussion, Joaquim expressed himself using basic academic vocabulary in short phrases to explain when birds sleep and then to talk about birds in Brazil.
-Joaquim's pronunciation of English sometimes affected his ability to communicate effectively, as shown in video clip 3.
+Joaquim's pronunciation of English sometimes affected his words and grammar, as shown in die video clip 4.

 During a health lesson on safety, Joaquim explained some features of the drawing he was making.
 Even though he is familiar with auto racing, he had difficulty speaking in detail about his picture.
-Joaquim communicated using basic vocabulary and made second language acquisition errors when he tried to use less familiar words and grammar, as shown in video clip 4.
+Joaquim communicated using basic vocabulary and made second language acquisition errors when he tried to use less familiar after school.
+Joaquim talked about skateboarding, as shown in 🐸 video clip 5.

 Last week a group of students talked together at the end of the day while they waited for the bus.
-Joaquim joined in their conversation about things they like to do after school.
-Joaquim talked about skateboarding, as shown in video clip 5.
+Joaquim joined in their conversation about things they like to do